FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Basic Properties Conditions on Sub-pc Scales

-Figs.~\ref{fig:image.zoom}-\ref{fig:image.faceonedgeon.inner} illustrate the nuclear disk, which forms self-consistently from cosmological initial conditions.
-It is visually obvious that there is a well-ordered but still eccentric and highly sub-structured rotating gas disk.
-Fig.~\ref{fig:image.zoom} illustrates that the galactic nucleus transitions from the highly multi-phase larger-scale ISM (where star formation and stellar feedback produce a mix of cold/molecular star-forming regions, warm neutral and ionized phases, hot bubbles, and super-bubbles of SNe remnants, etc.; see \paperone\ for more explicit details of the phase structure) to a more uniformly cold/cool, mostly-atomic medium.
-It also shows that while the disk is visually well-ordered when viewed face-on, it has considerable internal turbulent sub-structure, with obvious warps and breaks alongside large eddies that carry material to a couple of scale-heights.
-The phase structure on scales $\gtrsim$\,pc and this transition is studied in detail in \paperone.

-Fig.~\ref{fig:image.faceonedgeon.inner} expands on Fig.~\ref{fig:image.zoom} showing face-on and edge-on projections at a few of the nuclear scales resolved, illustrating the dynamics and ``external'' feeding of the disk, which again are discussed in detail in \paperone.
-To explain briefly, because it will be important here, we see that a large star-forming cloud complex has had a close passage to the $\sim 10^{7}\,{\rm M_{\odot}}$ SMBH in the galaxy nucleus.
-That passage itself is the result of gravitational dynamical torques from an ongoing multiple merger in a highly turbulent, chaotic, clumpy massive high-redshift galaxy with a galaxy-integrated SFR in excess of $>100\,{\rm M_{\odot}\,yr^{-1}}$.
-Some of the material from the cloud is tidally stripped by the SMBH, and falls in initially in a radial stream (essentially a tidal tail), which falls into the BH radius of influence (BHROI) interior to which the SMBH dominates the potential (a few pc), then circularizes at $\sim 0.1-1\,$pc.
-We can see that, as expected given the large cloud mass, size, and internal turbulent velocity dispersion, not all the inflowing gas has an identical impact parameter, so some falls in at slightly different angles and circularizes at different radii, giving rise to warps and initial eccentricity in the outer disk.
+Figs.~\ref{fig:image.zoom}-\ref{fig:image.faceonedgeon.inner} illustrate the nuclear disk, which forms from cosmological initial conditions.
+We see the disk forms within a chaotic, clumpy, massive high-redshift ($z\approx 4.5$) starburst (galaxy-integrated SFR $> 100\,{\rm M_{\odot}\,yr^{-1}}$) galaxy, where a massive star-forming cloud complex has a close passage to the $\sim 10^{7}\,{\rm M_{\odot}}$ SMBH in the galaxy nucleus.
+This outer galaxy is studied in \paperone.
+Some of the material from the cloud is tidally stripped by the SMBH around its radius of influence (BHROI, a few pc, interior to which the BH dominates the potential) and falls in initially in a radial stream (a tidal tail) and we see it circularize at $\sim 0.1-1\,$pc.
+As expected given the large cloud size and inhomogeneous structure, not all the inflowing gas has an identical impact parameter, so some falls in at slightly different angles (giving rise to warps and eccentricity in the outer disk).